commercelayer/examples/README.md

 ---

-This repository contains example code demos that are not production-ready in most cases.
-We do not encourage you to use the code directly for production development but you can build on them to develop your own ecommerce applications or integrations.
+This repository contains example code demos that are not 100% production-ready in most cases.
+We do not encourage you to use the code directly for production development but you can build on them to develop your ecommerce applications or integrations.
 Our goal here is to provide you with different reference code (accompanied by tutorials) that will show you different ways you can build with Commerce Layer.
 We will constantly add new examples with different composable technologies, so check back often :).

 Here are the parent categories of the examples in this repository for easy navigation: